Watawi

 "Watawi" is a song by Nigerian singer and songwriter CKay, featuring fellow Nigerian singer Davido, alongside a South African rapper Focalistic, and record producer Abidoza.
 It was released on 17 June 2022, by Warner Music Africa.
 "Watawi" was written by CKay, Davido, Focalistic, and Abidoza, who also produced the song.
-It accompanied by a music video directed by Dalia Dias.
+Its release was accompanied by a music video directed by Dalia Dias.
 It debuted at number 13 on the TurnTable Top 50, number 21 on the US Billboard Afrobeats Songs chart, and number 6 on the UK Afrobeats Singles Chart.

-On 21 June 2022, The Fader music editor, Jordan Darville, gave an illustration of the definition of "Watawi", slang for "What Are We?".
+On 21 June 2022, The Fader music editor, Jordan Darville, gave an illustration of the definition of "Watawi", it being slang for "What Are We?".
 The music editor further wrote, "A lot of people have been in tricky situations when their 'situationship' attempts to push things further than it needs to be".
 On 22 June 2022, CKay performed "Watawi" for the first time in Paris, France.

 Music video

-On 17 June 2022, the song was accompanied by a music video directed by Dalia Dias, and shot in South Africa.
+On 17 June 2022, the song's music video was released.
+It was directed by Dalia Dias, and shot in South Africa.